History of Nintendo: Nintendo Entertainment System (NES)

-Nintendo allowed third parties to make NES games with the stipulation that those developers would not make games for any competing console; would not make games with gratuitous violence or intense depictions of controversial topics, such as religion; and would only release two games for the system per year.
-Games which Nintendo officially approved for the system were designated with a "Nintendo Seal of Quality" disclaimer on the front of its packaging, which the company's marketing encouraged consumers to trust as a sign of a game's "excellence in workmanship, reliability, [and] entertainment value."
-The company still uses the seal on game packaging to this day.
+Nintendo allowed third parties to make NES games if they released only five titles for the system per year, which did not feature gratuitous violence or intense depictions of controversial topics, such as religion.
+Games the company officially approved for the console were designated with a "Nintendo Seal of Quality" disclaimer on the front of its packaging.
+Nintendo put ads in magazines to encourage consumers to trust the seal a sign of a game's "excellence in workmanship, reliability, [and] entertainment value."
+They still use the seal on packaging.